PChudani-Quest/HomeSecurity/README.md

 create config.js in /HomeSecurityNode folder.
 There is sample_config.js.
 Configure it so that it contains your SMTP and also firebase parameters.

 - service account key
-copy your service account key to /HomeSecurityNode folder as serviceAccountKey.json
+copy your service account key file retrieved from Firebase to /HomeSecurityNode folder as serviceAccountKey.json

 - install
 go to /HomeSecurityNode and run npm install